M66B/FairEmail/docs/FAQ-da-rDK.md

 Setup > Step 1 > Manage > Tap account > Tap advanced > Partial fetch > uncheck

-After disabling this setting, you can use the message 'more' (three dots) menu to 'resync' empty messages.
+Efter deaktivering af indstillingen kan du benytte trepriks-beskedmenuens 'mere'-menu til at 'gensynke' tomme beskeder.
 Alternatively, you can *Delete local messages* by long pressing the folder(s) in the folder list and synchronize all messages again.

 Disabling *Partial fetch* will result in more memory usage.